sinclairzx81/typebox/example/trpc/readme.md

 ## Example

-The following shows minimal setup using the `IoType` to provide value assertions for TRPC.
-See following sections for the implementation of `IoType`.
+The following example shows a minimal TypeBox TRPC setup with the `IoType` wrapper function described in the sections below.

 ```typescript
 import { Type } from '@sinclair/typebox'